 For more information about which bed might be right for you, check out our adjustable beds buying guide.

-The best sleeping position for a back pain
+The best mattresses for back pain

-Our Comfort Specialists are trained to give you a personalised 3 point seating assessment to check on your posture and ensure it maintains your natural spinal alignment.
-They’ll look at:
+When it comes to a good mattress for a bad back, our showrooms will have different styles for you to try out.
+Our Comfort Specialists have been trained to give you a personalised seating assessment to check your posture and ensure your mattress maintains your natural spinal alignment.
+They’ll check that:

 - Point 1 – the spine is in line and neutral